yearn/yearn-vaults-v3/README.md

 [Vault.vy](contracts/VaultV3.vy) - The ERC4626 compliant Vault that will handle all logic associated with deposits, withdraws, strategy management, profit reporting etc.

+For the most updated deployment addresses see the [docs](https://docs.yearn.fi/developers/addresses/v3-contracts).
+And read more about V3 and how to manage your own multi strategy vault here https://docs.yearn.fi/developers/v3/overview

 For the V3 strategy implementation see the [Tokenized Strategy](https://github.com/yearn/tokenized-strategy) repo.

 ## Requirements